 Scholarly Commons Citation

 Katyal, Neal K., "Impeachment as Congressional Constitutional Interpretation" (2000).
 Georgetown Law Faculty Publications and Other Works.
-Paper 126.
+126.